MortalityReporting/nvdrs-ig/README.md

 # CHANGE LOG

+## Jul 22, 2024
+* Fixed NVDRS History of Alcohol Use to be categorized as "circumstances".

 ## Jun 21, 2024 - Update #2
 * Added the "VDRS" Prefix to the name of generic VDRS Profiles and extensions.
     * History of Mental Illness -> VDRS History of Mental Illness